 - Scandi grey tones are moving aside in favour of stark white and warmer neutrals.

 - Dramatic-coloured or wallpapered accent walls are so 2018.
 Single-coloured walls are now deemed to create a more balanced backdrop for furnishings and decor.

 - Quartz worktops.
 Too stark and commercial, especially with white cabinetry.

-Do any of these new trends strike a chord with you?
+Do any of these home design trends for 2019 strike a chord with you?
 We’d love to hear what you think.
 Send us a tweet or a message via the Michael Graham Facebook page, and for town and country properties to buy or to rent, head to our Buy page.